 We absolutely loved this city—Omied of course was gaga over the architecture and even I found it to be super interesting to hear about all the famous architects and their stories.

-There’s so much to do, see and eat in Chicago.
+There’s so much to do, see and eat in Chicago (be sure to purchase a Go City Chicago pass here to save money on top attractions).
 Here’s how we packed in everything we wanted to hit up in the Windy City.

 5 Day Chicago Itinerary